KEY TAKEAWAYS

 Note: The coverage details and limits outlined in this table are for general information purposes only.
 Actual coverage may vary based on the insurance provider and specific policy terms.
 Please refer to your policy documentation for precise information.

-Does the cost of health insurance for visitors to Canada vary based on the duration of stay?
+How much does the cost of travel health insurance in Canada vary based on the duration of stay?

 Yes, the cost of visitor health insurance for tourists in Canada varies between $50 and $600, depending on the duration of your stay.
 The longer you stay in Canada, the higher your visitor insurance premiums will be.